pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

-I THINK that because of your parse result <u>new</u> implementation, this copy does not always happen, but I have not yet seen this with my debugger.
+I THINK that because of your parse result __new__ implementation, this copy does not always happen, but I have not yet seen this with my debugger.